 Sponsorship does so many things for a child.
 It makes sure they have enough food to eat, water to drink, medical care, sheets and linens, and so much more.
 Sponsoring a child lets them know that they are loved and taken care of, no matter where they are in the world.

 Become part of the village taking care of these children by becoming a sponsor and/or spreading the word about a particular child or the campaign.

 Date to SCH: February 2009

 Other Details About Me: I have pseudoarthrosis of the tibia secondary to neurofibromatosis-1.
-My lower left leg was broken in infancy and is 5 inches shorter than my right.
+My lower left leg was broken in infancy and is shorter than my right.
 I underwent a half-dozen failed surgical attempts to repair the leg before I came to SCH.
-I now get around splendidly with a orthotic/prosthetic leg.
+I now get around splendidly with a orthotic/prosthetic.
 I attend school and have a sweet personality.

 Spread the word, sponsor a child.

 An important part of SCH’s work is YOU!
 SCH relies on donations to keep running.
 Donation opportunities include child sponsors at any cost per month, from as low as $25/month.
 Sponsorship usually costs between $300 and $500 per child, depending on complexity of needs and in which city they live (Ongole or Hyderabad).